-- Taking pictures of school staff or students without their permission is prohibited.
-WCDs may not be used for illegal purposes, nor used for transmitting, retrieving, or storing any communications of an obscene, discriminatory, harassing nature, or for any other purpose that is against school board policy. - The taking, transferring, or other sharing of nude, obscene, pornographic, or otherwise illegal images or photographs, whether by electronic data transfer or otherwise (commonly called texting, sexting, e-mailing, picture mail, etc.) may constitute a crime under state and/or federal law.
-Any person taking, transferring, or other sharing of nude, obscene, pornographic, or otherwise illegal images or photographs will be reported to law enforcement and/or other appropriate state or federal agencies, which may result in arrest and prosecution. - Use of devices to record a fight(s) will results in a discipline action code of MD/OMC. - [CH] CHEATING/PLAGIARISM/FALSIFYING DOCUMENTS: To influence by deceit, fraud, dishonesty/to steal and pass off the ideas or words of another as one's own, without crediting the source.
+- [BV] BUS VIOLATIONS: Failure to adhere to bus safety regulations.
+This may include but not limited to changing seats while the bus is in motion, getting on or off the bus at the wrong stop, having any part(s) of the body hanging out the window, or any other behavior deemed unsafe by the driver, school administrator, or designee.
+Multiple Level II referrals may result in Level III consequences. - [CH] CHEATING/PLAGIARISM/FALSIFYING DOCUMENTS: To influence by deceit, fraud, dishonesty/to steal and pass off the ideas or words of another as one's own, without crediting the source.
 Including but not limited to: - 1.
 Using or consulting any materials or personal electronic devices/wireless communication devices not authorized by the teacher during a test - 2.
 Unlawfully accessing tests or answer keys through physical or electronic means - 3.
 Providing or receiving questions, answers or work to or from another student - 4.
 Incorporating the words, sentences, paragraphs, or part of another person's writings - a.
 First Offense: Zero (0) or reduced credit on the assignment - b.
 Repeat Offenses: Withdrawal from course (eSchool/FLVS), ISSZero (0) and ISS is assigned - [CI] CLASSROOM INSUBORDINATION: Refusal to complete or participate in classwork and/or causes a disruption to the learning environment. - [FL] FALSE INFORMATION: Reporting untrue or misleading information with reckless disregard, which may disrupt the orderly process of the school or which may slander or libel others. - NOTE: Any instance where a student intentionally makes false accusations that jeopardize the professional reputation, employment, or certifications of school staff is a Level III offense. - [MD] MISUSE OF ALL WIRELESS COMMUNICATION DEVICES (WCDs) OR ONLINE SERVICES: Electronic media may not be used for illegal purposes including transmitting, retrieving or storing any communications of an obscene, discriminatory, harassing nature, academic dishonesty, or for any purpose that is against school board policy (i.e. accessing school district Wi-Fi or any password protected site).
 Furthermore, no student may use electronic media to attempt access to restricted data nor bypass network security or filtering through the use of a VPN or other methods.
 Students are to connect only to the guest/student Wi-Fi which is not password protected.
 Students are prohibited from connecting to any password protected Wi-Fi.
 See (Appendix E) for Acceptable Use Agreement.